New Castle, New Hampshire: History

 Fort William and Mary was the site of one of the first acts of the American Revolution.
 On the afternoon of December 14, 1774, colonists arrived aboard gundalows (sailing barges) and raided the fort.
 Severely outnumbered, Captain John Cochran and the fort's five soldiers surrendered, whereupon the rebels loaded onto a boat 100 barrels of gunpowder.
 The boat was floated up the Piscataqua River and the powder offloaded for transport to inland towns, including Durham, where the ammunition was stored in the cellar of the Congregational church.
 The next day, the colonists returned to the fort and removed 16 of the lighter cannon and all small arms.
 The gunpowder was used at the 1775 Battle of Bunker Hill.

 A new route to the island was created in 1821 when three bridges (now two bridges and a causeway) connected Frame Point in Portsmouth with the northwestern corner of Great Island.
 Previously, a bridge on the southwestern point had been the only way to reach New Castle without a boat.
 The community was then an overlooked fishing village, which helped preserve its colonial architecture.
-However, in 1874 the Hotel Wentworth was built atop a hill with a view of Little Harbor and the ocean.
+However, in 1874, the Hotel Wentworth was built atop a hill with a view of Little Harbor and the ocean.
 After early financial difficulties, the establishment was purchased and elaborately refurbished in Second Empire style by Portsmouth alemaker and hotelier Frank Jones.
 It became the area's most fashionable resort, growing in size until it was a village unto itself.
 When President Theodore Roosevelt mediated the 1905 Treaty of Portsmouth to end the Russo-Japanese War, envoys from both countries stayed at the Wentworth by the Sea, ferried by launch to negotiations held at the Portsmouth Naval Shipyard.
 The hotel was a setting for the 1999 movie, In Dreams.

 Geography

 According to the United States Census Bureau, the town has a total area of 5.9 sqkm, of which 2.1 sqkm are land and 3.8 sqkm are water, comprising 64.4% of the town.
 New Castle occupies an archipelago, consisting of one main island (Great Island) and several smaller islands surrounded by the Piscataqua River and Atlantic Ocean.
 The main channel of the Piscataqua passes around the north and east sides of Great Island, while Little Harbor is to the south and the smaller islands within Portsmouth Harbor are to the west.
-The southeast end of the island, at Fort Stark, faces the Atlantic.
+The southeastern end of the island, at Fort Stark, faces the Atlantic.
 The highest point of land is at the Wentworth by the Sea hotel, where the elevation reaches 60 ft above sea level.